IBM/signoff-pxb/README.md

 - Functional tests

-### [Owner PX team] Tests that must be executed in the producation environment and performed after every release of px-backup
+### [Owner PX team] Tests that must be executed in the production environment and performed after every release of px-backup

 - Market place tests